 Individuals who receive a parking citation and believe that extraordinary or mitigating circumstances warrant waiver of their parking fine may petition by way of appeal Parking & Transportation Services for reconsideration.
 Parking citations must be appealed within fourteen (14) calendar days of the citation.
 Appeals may be made either in writing or electronically, by the individual receiving the citation or the registrant of the vehicle, using the appeal link on this page.
 Appeals should be filed electronically, allowing you to receive time-stamped email confirmation that the appeal was received.
 (Note: Warning citations are no-fine and cannot be appealed.)

 Are you a student?
 Need some help with your appeal?
-You may contact the Student Government Solicitor General before you file.
+You may contact the Student Government Student Legal Advocate before you file.
 Remember the appeal deadline!

 Citations not paid within fourteen (14) days of issuance will accrue a late fee.
 Late fees do not accrue during the period that the appeal is under consideration.
 If an appeal is not submitted within fourteen (14) calendar days, the right to appeal is forfeited.